 Sure enough, dropping me off by my hotel was perfectly simple and straightforward.
-Sadly, many in the Egyptian tourism industry like to make things unnecessarily difficult by refusing to follow through with basic promises at the last minute.
-Despite such a great trip to the desert, I ended up walking into my hotel with a bitter taste in my mouth.
+And I saw the driver easily return to the same roundabout we’d just come from.
+Sadly, many in the Egyptian tourism industry seem to enjoy making things unnecessarily difficult by going back on basic agreements at the last minute.
+Despite such a great trip to the desert, I returned to my hotel with a bitter taste in my mouth.

-This is not just meant as a rant, but to give you an idea of what to expect if you decide to accept the White Desert tour offer at your hotel.
+This is not just meant as a rant, but to give you an idea of what to expect should you accept the White Desert tour offered by your hotel.
 All in all, I’d say it was definitely worth it and would recommend the trip to all nature lovers visiting Egypt.

 If you want easy access to places like Islamic Cairo and the Cairo Museum, staying somewhere within the central part of the city would be ideal.
-However, many tourists will end up spending more time exploring ancient Egyptian ruins than in the city itself.
+However, many tourists will end up spending more time exploring ancient Egyptian ruins than in central Cairo.

 As Saqqara and Dahshur are both south of Giza, which itself is southwest of central Cairo, staying there will save you a lot of time and hassle.
 On the day you visit Islamic Cairo, you can just call an Uber.